Formulir Kontak

 • Ancient Tools (~3000 BCE) – Abacus

 Just beads sliding on wires or rods, no electricity at all.
-Merchants suddenly could handle big arithmetic way faster than counting in their head.
+Merchants suddenly could handle big arithmetic way faster than counting in their heads.
 That small edge helped trade grow across entire civilizations.

 • Mechanical Calculators (1642) – Pascaline (Blaise Pascal)